The energy price cap explained

 How long will the price caps last?

 The default tariff cap is expected to last until 2023.
-The prepayment price cap is expected to finish at the end of 2020.
-Ofgem says that by then, smart meters and other changes in the energy industry should give people access to better deals.
+The prepayment price cap had been expected to finish at the end of 2020.
+However, on 7 August 2020 Ofgem recommended that the price cap should stay in place in 2021 for households using prepayment meters and default tariffs.

 What will happen to the price cap if I move home?

-If you have an energy price-capped tariff and you transfer it to your new home, the cap will continue to apply.
+If you have an energy price-capped tariff and you transfer it to your new home, the cap will continue.
 However, moving home is an ideal time to see if you can switch to a better deal – and if you’re on a standard variable tariff, there won’t be any exit fees to consider.

-It’s also a good time to see if it’s possible to move from a prepayment meter onto a regular meter.
+It may also be a good time to see if it’s possible to move from a prepayment meter onto a regular meter.
 Find out more about moving home and switching energy supplier.

 Head of energy at comparethemarket.com